 As of now, you are not allowed to fly any aerial vehicles inside the park.
-If you need any special permission, you might check the local park authorities.
+You might check the local park authorities if you need any special permission.
 For more information, you can visit the official page.

 Can I get the drone permit for Grand Canyon?

-Recently a crash happened in the Grand Canyon, since then, the rules have become quite stringent.
-I am not sure whether you would be able to get the permit or not.
-But it’s tough to get permission for the general public.
+Recently, a crash happened in the Grand Canyon; the rules have become quite stringent since then.
+I am not sure whether you would get the permit or not.
+But it’s tough to get permission from the general public.

 Can I fly the drone outside the boundaries of the National park wall?

 National Park doesn’t have any authority outside the walls.
-It depends what is there outside the walls, if it’s a residential area, then again you have to go through the local regulations.
+It depends on what is there outside the walls; if it’s a residential area, then again, you have to go through the local regulations.

-Can I fly the drone inside the park for recreational purpose?
+Can I fly the drone inside the park for recreational purposes?

 The recreational use of drones in the park also varies.
 For better clarity, it is mandatory to check with park administrative officials.

-What is the max fine that can be imposed on drone policy violation?
+What is the max fine that can be imposed on drone policy violations?

 It depends on the severity.
-But you could be fined up to $5000 and six months in jail if you are caught according to an article published on LA Times.
+But you could be fined up to $5000 and six months in jail if you are caught, according to an article published in LA Times.

 Can I fly drones in sequoia national park?